Let’s look at dysmenorrhea, its diagnosis, cause and what can be done to help it.

 Lastly, for now, is how alternative therapies can help with dysmenorrhea.

 Structural balance is as necessary as food and herbs.
 I think it is a commonly overlooked fact that the shape of the uterus can affect the flow of blood and the muscles around the pelvis.
 Muscle weakness can ensue.
-Using a chiropractor, masseuse or applied kinesiologist can be helpful in determining if and how much the muscle weakness affect fertility.
+Using a chiropractor, masseuse or applied kinesiologist can be helpful in determining if and how much the muscle weakness affects fertility.
 Sometimes only surgery can lift the uterus back into place when it is very weak.
 The need for this is not so common.
 Should the surgery be needed, there is usually a good outcome.

 What about secondary dysmenorrhea?